-I want to use an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Apache or NGINX as my server for Elastic Load Balancing (ELB).
-But, I don't know what settings to use for the best performance.
+I want to use an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Apache or NGINX as my backend server for Elastic Load Balancing (ELB).
+I want to know the settings that provide the best performance.

 Resolution